PhoenixAlpha23/Finetune-gemma/README.md

 ## 🌟 Features

-- ✅ Cross-cultural idiom matching
+- ✅ Cross-cultural idiom matching with contextual understanding.
 - ✅ Preservation of cultural context
-- ✅ Support for 71 languages
+- ✅ Support for 72 languages
 - ✅ Efficient fine-tuning with LoRA
-- ✅ Easy-to-use inference API

 ## 🤝 Contributing